jmcveigh/emux-game-spawn-armageddon/README.md

-# win_x64-game-spawn-armageddon
+# emux-game-spawn-armageddon
-This is the game Spawn, Armageddon for win_x64.
+This is the game Spawn, Armageddon for Microsoft Windows.

 ## Additional Requirements
 Please download this data file set from Jason McVeigh's homepage.
 Please download this data file set then extract to the application folder.
 These files are stored outside of GitHub due to GitHub's 100MB filesize limit.